speedfuns/botw/MasterSwordAndDungeons.md

 Climb to the **Cryonis Trial** and complete it. `(3/24)`

-Head to the **Stasis Trial**, make sure to heal on the way.
+Head to the **Stasis Trial**, make sure to grab the Warm Doublet on the way.
-> You can grab the Warm Doublet here if you prefer, if you want to skip cooking Sunshrooms in Rito Village.

 Complete the **Stasis Trial** and grab the Sledgehammer inside. `(4/24)`
-> Optional: Get the **Traveler's Shield** for safety in case your Boko Shield is badly damaged or broken.
+> Optional: Get the **Traveler's Shield** for safety in case your Boko Shield is badly damaged or broken, costs about 30 seconds to get.

 Boulder launch to Temple of Time and get the **Paraglider**.